PreferredAI/helm-charts/charts/solr/README.md

 The following example will use a mounted ConfigMap.

-1. Create a security-json.yaml (please put the full security.json into the space below).
+1. Create a security-json.yaml (please put the full security.json into space below).

     ```yaml
     apiVersion: v1